cdenbowjr/ev_chargepoint_prediction/eda.md

 - **199** of these areas have at least 11 - 15 EV charge points (representing **2.9%**)
 - **93** of these areas have at least 16 - 20 EV charge points (representing **1.4%**)
 - **134** of these areas have at least 20+ EV charge points (representing **2.0%**)

+The  histogram in Figure of the EV charge points gives a more granular representation of the figures above

 <img src="/reports/figures/charge_point_hist.jpg" width=75%/>